 How will school help my child on transfer to the next phase of education?

 Transition arrangements and the involvement of child and parent in these arrangements are firmly established in school.
 Nurture provision is planned to ensure children make all transitions smoothly and confidently.
-Our SENCO liaises with relevant staff in the next schools and discusses the needs of individuals at this meeting.
+Our SENDCO liaises with relevant staff in the next schools and discusses the needs of individuals at this meeting.
 For some children additional transition sessions will be provided.

 How are school resources allocated and matched to the children’s SEN needs?